sandraglinnik/leetcode-problems/README.md

-Here you can find some solvings of the promlems from leetcode.com
+Here you can find some solvings of the problems from leetcode.com